+In particular, we tested robustness to adversarial examples produced using three different types of attack: Fast Gradient Sign Method (FGSM) \cite{kurakin2016adversarial}, Basic Iterative Method (BIM)~\cite{kurakin2016adversarial} and Projected Gradient Descend (PGD)~\cite{madry2017towards} in Foolbox~\cite{rauber2017foolbox}.
+All attacks were untargeted.
+We note, that in~\cite{madry2017towards}, the authors showed that a method robust to PGD attack is reasonably robust to any form of first order gradient based attacks.
+In this method, the sign of the optimization gradient multiplied by the perturbation magnitude is added to the image in a single iteration.
+The perturbations we used are of magnitudes \(\lambda \times 10^{-3}, \lambda \in \{2, 8, 16\} \) .
+For an input image normalized in the range [0, 1], $\lambda$ will be divided by 255.
+For the iterative methods BIM and PGD, we follow~\cite{kurakin2016adversarial} setting the step size to $1$ and the number of iterations to ${\text{min}(\lambda+4,1.25\lambda)}$.
+This fixed computational budget provides a compromise between the resources available to the attacker and the computational cost of the experiments.

+As the results from Table~\ref{tab:imagenet-attacks} show, the proposed approach is significantly more robust to adversarial attacks across the entire range of adversarial noise tested.
+This further highlights that R-TRL is able to generalize better.

-We tested the robustness of our models to adversarial attacks, when trained in the same configuration.
-In figure~\ref{fig:adversarial_attack-diagram}, we report the classification accuracy on the test set, as a function of the added adversarial noise.
-The models were trained \emph{without} any adversarial training, on the training set, and adversarial noise was added to the test samples using the Fast Gradient Sign method.
-Our model is much more robust to adversarial attacks.
-Finally, we perform a thorough comparison of the various regularization strategies, the results of which can be seen in figure~\ref{fig:adversarial_attack}.
+Moreover, in figure~\ref{fig:imagenet-attacks}, we report the classification accuracy as a function of the added adversarial noise.
+Specifically, following~\cite{brendel2017decision}, we sampled \(1,000\) unseen test images.
+The models were trained \emph{without} any adversarial training and adversarial noise was added using the Fast Gradient Sign method.
+Our Tucker R-TRL model is much more robust to adversarial attacks.